opendp/smartnoise-core/contributing.md

 Components need to be added to both the protobuf and to the source codebase.

-### 1. Add component to protobuf in validator-rust/prototypes:
+### 1. Add a component to protobuf in validator-rust/prototypes:

 Add a JSON file to the [components subdirectory](validator-rust/prototypes/components).
-An entry in components.proto will be made automatically.
+An entry in components.proto will be made upon build.

 ### 2. Add component to src/components:

 This will look different depending on the type of component you are contributing.
-The following list describes traits that must be implemented for common types of possible components.
+The following list describes traits that must be implemented for common types of components.

 ### For new statistics:
-  - A `Component` implementation containing `propagate_property` function describing how to propagate properties through that node in the graph.
-This function also contains checks that differential privacy guarantees are met, e.g. that the sensitivity is computable, that the data is conformable, or if the computation can fail from overflows.
+  - Include a `Component` implementation containing the `propagate_property` function which how to propagate properties through that node in the graph.
+This function also checks that differential privacy guarantees are met: e.g. that the sensitivity is computable, that the data is conformable, and/or overflows can cause the computation to fail.
-  - A `Sensitivity` implementation with `compute_sensitivity` function that describes how to compute the statistic for all combinations of implemented privacy definitions and sensitivity spaces
+  - A `Sensitivity` implementation with a `compute_sensitivity` function that describes how to compute the statistic for all combinations of implemented privacy definitions and sensitivity spaces.
-        - any derivations used for sensitivities should be derived in the [`whitepapers/sensitivities`](whitepapers/sensitivities), or there should be a citation to published sensitivity analysis (or both).
+        - Any derivations used for sensitivities should be derived in the [`whitepapers/sensitivities`](whitepapers/sensitivities), or there should be a citation to published sensitivity analysis (or both).
-        - include comment in `Sensitivity` implementation that links to the location of the proof
+        - Include a comment in the `Sensitivity` implementation that links to the location of the proof

 ### For new DP statistics:
-  - An `Expandable` implementation with `expand_component` function which describes how to expand the computation graph to insert each component of the differentially private calculation.
+  - An `Expandable` implementation with an `expand_component` function which describes how to expand the computation graph to insert each component of the differentially private calculation.
-  - A `Report` implementation with `summarize` function that stores the results of the differentially private computation as a
+  - A `Report` implementation with a `summarize` function that stores the results of the differentially private computation as JSON.
-        JSON.

 #For new mechanisms:
  -  A `Component` implementation containing a `propagate_property` function describing how to propagate input properties through that node in the graph.
 This also contains checks on the privacy parameters to verify that they are reasonable.
- - An `Expandable` implementation with `expand_component` function which describes how to expand the computation graph
+ - An `Expandable` implementation with an `expand_component` function which describes how to expand the computation graph
  - If possible, an `Accuracy` implementation with `accuracy_to_privacy_usage` and `privacy_usage_to_accuracy` functions that describe how to transition between accuracy and privacy guarantees.
 Any associated derivations should be recorded in [`whitepapers/accuracy`](whitepapers/accuracies).
  - Contributors should add a whitepaper on the mechanism itself in  [`whitepapers/mechanisms`](whitepapers/mechanisms) or clearly cite the academic paper the mechanism originated from.

 Contributing to the Rust Runtime
 ================================

-Each [Component](runtime-rust/src/components) in the Rust runtime (`runtime-rust`) requires an `Evaluable` trait that describes how to evaluate the a node of the computation graph.
+Each [Component](runtime-rust/src/components) in the Rust runtime (`runtime-rust`) requires an `Evaluable` trait that describes how to evaluate a node of the computation graph.
 Any new component should include documentation for both the arguments to the `evaluate` function and the the return type(s).
 Additionally, doctests and test modules should be included.

 In order to contribute to underlying mechanisms and noise selection, which are implemented in the crate's [utility functions](https://github.com/opendifferentialprivacy/whitenoise-core/tree/develop/runtime-rust/src/utilities), first read the noise whitepaper in [`whitepaper/noise`](whitepapers/noise) to understand the current design choices.
 Clearly document and test any code.